cardano-foundation/CIPs/CIP Decentralization: Using Pledge as a Bidding Parameter to Determine Saturation Limit/README.md

 There is no barrier to entry to set up a pool, but there exists an **optimal pledge** which is used as a yardstick to determine pool saturation limit in proportion to pledge.
 * Individual pool saturation limit decreases exponentially when **pool pledge < optimal pledge**.
 * Individual pool saturation limit increases **only incrementally** when **pool pledge > optimal pledge**.
 * The ecosystem is **under-pledged** when the **total saturation limit < circulating supply**.
-Under this condition, pools can over-pledge to “borrow” additional saturation limit from the under-pledged pools.
+Under this condition, pools can over-pledge to “borrow” additional saturation limit unclaimed by the under-pledged pools.
 If there is still remaining saturation limit even after some pools have over-pledged, the unclaimed saturation limit will be distributed in accordance with Equation 1.
 However, the distributed unclaimed limit can still be claimed by any pool by continuing to pledge.
 * The ecosystem is in **equilibrium** when the **total saturation limit = circulating supply**.
 Under this condition, only the under-pledged pools can continue to pledge to take back the borrowed saturation limit allocated for them.
 The over-pledge pools’ excess saturation limit, likewise, will continue to decrease until all excess had been returned.
 This and the proposition from the previous bullet point ensures that:
   - a **close system** is maintained, _i.e._, the total saturation limit is always equal to the total ADA in circulation regardless of the pledge status of the ecosystem, _i.e._, under-pledged, fully pledged, or over-pledged.
   - no single pool has a saturation limit that dwarfs other pools’ limits, encouraging decentralization.